Positselski duality in $\infty$-categories: General preliminaries

-\begin{proposition} The following properties hold for the category $\cCAlg(\C)$. \begin{enumerate} \item The forgetful functor $U\:\cCAlg(\C)\to \C$ is conservative and creates colimits. \item The categorical product of two coalgebras $C, D$ is given by the tensor product of their underlying objects $C\otimes D$. \item The category $\cCAlg(\C)$ is presentably symmetric monoidal when equipped with the cartesian monoidal structure.
-In particular, this means that the forgetful functor $U$ is symmetric monoidal. \item The forgetful functor $U$ has a lax-monoidal right adjoint $cf\:\C\to\cCAlg(\C)$.
-The image of an object $X\in \C$ is called the cofree coalgebra on $X$. \end{enumerate} \end{proposition} \begin{proof} The presentability and creation of colimits by the forgetful functor is proven in \cite[3.1.2]{lurie_2018_ELL1} and \cite[3.1.4]{lurie_2018_ELL1}.
-The cartesian symmetric monoidal structure on $\cCAlg(\C)$ follows from \cite[3.2.4.7]{Lurie_HA}.
-The last item follows from the first three together with the adjoint functor theorem, \cite[5.5.2.9]{lurie_09}. \end{proof}
+is conservative and creates colimits. \item The categorical product of two coalgebras $C, D$ is given by the tensor product of their underlying objects $C\otimes D$. \item The $\infty$-category $\cCAlg(\C)$ is presentably symmetric monoidal when equipped with the cartesian monoidal structure.
+In particular, this means that the forgetful functor $U$ is symmetric monoidal. \item The forgetful functor $U$ has a lax-monoidal right adjoint